 It requires a lot of work and most people hate this part of owning a pool, but if you neglect the quality of water in your pool, you will not be able to enjoy swimming in it.
 Fortunately, it is a lot easier than most people think.

+You’ll need to regularly check the pool water.
+We recommend using one of the best digital pool water testers at least once a week to evaluate the pool chemicals.
 To help keep it easy we outline the key things to think about when you want to clean your pool.
 The following are some of the 4 most important points how to maintain your swimming pool:

 1. Purchase a cover for your pool

 Whether you own a pool right at the comfort of your home, or you are caring for a commercial pool area, preparing a cover is very important.
 Pool covers can provide protection for the pool when it is not in use for a long period of time, such as during the long winter months, or when you are out for a holiday.
 With a pool cover you will only have to clean your pool when you actually use it.